Hiker Drinking from Stainless Steel Water Bottle on Forest Trail

 The Expert Take: For beginners building their gear closet, a Nalgene is the lowest-risk investment you can make.
 It forces you to rely on a proven, fail-safe tool without getting bogged down in hydration bladders or complicated bite valves.
 It just works, every single time.

-The Verdict: There is something reassuring about a product that has been trusted by hikers for decades.
+There is something reassuring about a product that has been trusted by hikers for decades.
 The Nalgene Sustain does not need to be flashy.
 It is a rugged, low-cost plastic bottle that handles knocks, drops, and rough trail conditions without a single complaint.

 3. The Space-Saving Specialist: HydraPak Flux